 CONS:

-- Limited credit limits may not be sufficient for significant expenses.
+• Fixed credit limits may not be sufficient for larger expenses.

 10. Equipment Financing:

 A subset in the area of construction financing, equipment financing is an arrangement made directly with an equipment manufacturer for the purchase or lease of equipment.
-This “rent to own” option can allow more cash to stay in the business as payments are spread across time.
+This “rent to own” option can mean less cash will leave the business every month as payments are often spread across a longer time.

 PROS:

-- Equipment can serve as collateral for the loan.
+• Equipment can serve as collateral for loans.

 CONS:

-Another specialized subset of the construction financing options world, material financing is where a third party purchases a contractor’s or subcontractor’s project materials in exchange for a fee.
+Another specialized subset in the construction financing world, materials purchasing is an option where a third party purchases project materials for a contractor or subcontractor in exchange for a fee.

 PROS:

-- Suppliers often have strong, long-standing relationships with the material funding company.
+• Suppliers often have strong, long-standing relationships with the materials funding company.

 CONS:

-- If the client has bad credit, this option may not be available.
+• If the client has bad credit, this option may not be available to the contractor.

 12. Supplier Trade Credit: